flukejones/DIYDoom/tutorial/README.md

 [Plot Vertex](https://www.desmos.com/calculator/jatccysan2)

-But lets step it up, with a little bit of work we can connect those points given the linedefs.
+But let’s step it up, with a little bit of work we can connect those points given the linedefs.

 ![E1M1 Plot Vertex](../img/plotvertex.PNG)